syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Padding.md

 ## PlotOffsetStart

 The [PlotOffsetStart]() property is used to add padding to the axis at the start position.
-The following code sample demonstrates the padding applied to the start position for both the primary and secondary axis.
+The following code sample demonstrates the padding applied to the start position for the secondary axis.

 {% tabs %}